Runner’s Knee Physical Therapy

 You might also benefit from certain stretches.
 Before attempting any stretches or exercise for runner’s knee, consult with a professional so you can be sure that you aren’t making your injury worse.

-Your runner’s knee symptoms might be alleviated by using orthotic treatments.
 A professional therapist can evaluate your feet and see if the way you run is causing your knee pain.

 Your doctor or physical therapist might recommend medication to help with your runner’s knee symptoms.

-Runner’s Knee Surgery
+Surgery for Runner’s Knee

 Surgery for runner’s knee should only be considered after you’ve exhausted other options.
 Surgery for Runner’s Knee is generally only done in severe cases.

 Runner’s Knee Physical Therapy — Will PT Help?